fereshtehnm/chatgpt-sim/README.md

 bun dev
 ```

-then make sure to build a new .env.local file with the data stored in  .env.local.example also don't forget to copy api key from EdenAI account
+then make sure to build a new .env.local file with the data stored in  .env.local.example also don't forget to copy api key from EdenAI account.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.